Two things are always on my mind: finding deals and the most efficient way to do things.

 The American Dream: Go to college, get good grades, find a good job, and get a house, a family, and maybe a dog.
-What they don't tell you is, if you're like most American families, not only will you have to take out a massive loan to attend that college, but in large part to pay for four years worth of academic textbooks.
-I graduated college in 2014 and in my four years at school invested around $2000 in textbooks alone.
+What they don't tell you is, if you're like most American families, you will have to take out a massive loan to attend that college—in large part to pay for four years' worth of academic textbooks.
+I graduated college in 2014 and, in my four years at school, invested around $2000 in textbooks alone.

-Not coming from a wealthy family, $500 a year for textbooks that I would use for one semester and never open again,was asking a lot.
-At the end of my studies, like many students I went to sell back these textbooks at the campus bookstore.
+Since I don't come from a wealthy family, $500 a year for textbooks that I would use for one semester and never open again was asking a lot.
+At the end of my studies, I went to sell back those textbooks at the campus bookstore.
 What I found was essentially highway robbery.
-The business law textbook in brand new condition for which I paid $175 the school offered to buy back for $35.
+For the business law textbook in brand new condition for which I paid $175, the school offered a $35 buyback.
 Refusing this possibility, I realized that the campus bookstore as the "only game in town" for selling back my books was not going to work for me.